Installing a ventilation system to your home can keep indoor air from being stagnant and balance humidity levels.

 10 Signs Your Home has Poor Indoor Air Quality

 - Persistent cold or flu symptoms.
-A sore throat or runny nose that never improves could be connected to air quality.
-This is especially true if you don’t feel sick when you leave your home.
+A sore throat or runny nose that never goes away could be connected to air quality.
+This is especially true if you don’t have symptoms when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are vulnerable to indoor pollution and may react by growing dry, itchy or watery.

 - Fatigue or feeling faint.
-Inhaling in chemical pollutants can affect your energy levels.
+Breathing in chemical pollutants can impact your energy levels.

 - Coughing and sneezing.
 Allergies or colds can cause these symptoms, but they shouldn’t be worse at home.

-- Too much dust despite periodic cleaning.
-You may need to get a new air filter or get a filtration system from Levy & Son Service Experts.
+- Heavy dust despite periodic cleaning.
+You may need to upgrade your air filter or get a filtration system from Levy & Son Service Experts.

 - Humidity imbalances.
-Dryness can cause red eyes and worsen respiratory symptoms.
+Dryness can cause red eyes and worsen respiratory issues.
 Too much moisture can result in mold or mildew growth.

 - Stuffy smell.
 Mold or mildew flourishers when the humidity in your home is too high.